James Brooke

-Brooke was born and raised during the Company Raj of the British East India Company in India.
+Brooke was born and raised in India during the rule of the British East India Company.
 After a few years of education in England, he served in the Bengal Army, was wounded, and resigned his commission.
-He then bought a ship and sailed out to the Malay Archipelago where, by helping to crush a rebellion, he became governor of Sarawak.
-He then vigorously suppressed piracy in the region and, in the ensuing turmoil, restored the Sultan of Brunei to his throne, for which the Sultan made Brooke the Rajah of Sarawak.
+He then bought a ship and sailed to the Malay Archipelago where, in gratitude for helping to crush a rebellion, he was rewarded by the Sultan of Brunei with the position of governor of Sarawak.
+He then vigorously suppressed piracy in the region and, in the ensuing turmoil, restored the sultan to his throne, for which Brooke was made the rajah of Sarawak.
 He ruled until his death.

-Brooke was not without detractors and was criticised in the British Parliament and officially investigated in Singapore for his anti-piracy measures.
+Brooke was not without detractors.
+He was criticised in the British Parliament and officially investigated in Singapore for his anti-piracy measures.
 He was, however, honoured and feted in London for his activities in Southeast Asia.
-The naturalist Alfred Russel Wallace was one of many visitors whose published work spoke of his hospitality and achievements.
+The naturalist Alfred Russel Wallace was one of many visitors whose published work spoke of Brooke's hospitality and achievements.

 Early life

 Brooke was born in Bandel, near Calcutta, Bengal, but baptised in Secrole, a suburb of Benares.
-His father, Thomas Brooke, was an English Judge in the Court of Appeal at Bareilly, British India; his mother, Anna Maria, born in Hertfordshire, was the daughter of Scottish peer Colonel William Stuart, 9th Lord Blantyre, and his mistress Harriott Teasdale.
-Brooke stayed at home in India until he was sent, aged 12, to England for a brief education at Norwich School from which he ran away.
+His father, Thomas Brooke, was an English judge in the Court of Appeal at Bareilly, British India.
+His mother, Anna Maria, was born in Hertfordshire and was the daughter of Scottish peer Colonel William Stuart, 9th Lord Blantyre, and his mistress Harriott Teasdale.

+Brooke lived in India until he was sent to England at the age of 12 for a brief education at Norwich School from which he ran away.
 Some home tutoring followed in Bath before he returned to India in 1819 as an ensign in the Bengal Army of the British East India Company.
-He saw action in Assam during the First Anglo-Burmese War until seriously wounded in 1825, and was sent to England for recovery.
+He saw action in Assam during the First Anglo-Burmese War until he was seriously wounded in 1825 and sent to England for recovery.
 In 1830, he arrived back in Madras but was too late to rejoin his unit, and resigned his commission.
 He remained on the ship he had travelled out in, the Castle Huntley, and returned home via China.